yuuuuzhang/DeepCPP/README.md

 The codes and data here are used to predict RNA protein coding potential.
 It will give researchers usegul guidelines to explore the functions of newly found RNAs.

 ## PUBLICATION
-Please cite this paper if using the codes here: Not available yet
+Please cite this paper if using the codes here: Zhang Y, Jia C, Fullwood MJ, Kwoh CK.
+DeepCPP: a deep neural network based on nucleotide bias information and minimum distribution similarity feature selection for RNA coding potential prediction.
+Briefings in Bioinformatics.
+2020 Mar 30.

 ## EXPLANATION
 This repository contains four folders, code, rawdata, input_files and outputfiles.